sekamaneka/openvpn/README.md

 		* `push "dhcp-option DNS 10.8.0.1"`

 3. Install PI-HOLE https://pi-hole.net/.
-	* Edit dnsmasq configuration file with `sudo nano /etc/dnsmasq.d/01-pihole.conf`.
+	* Edit dnsmasq configuration file with `sudo nano /etc/dnsmasq.conf`.
 	* Append `dhcp-range=192.168.0.20,192.168.0.150,72h`.
 		* To make this work you have to enter your router and disable it's own DHCP server.
 		* By using the dnsmasq as DHCP server your DNS server gets pushed to all devices on the network.
-  * Edit `listen-address=127.0.0.1` to , `listen-address=127.0.0.1, 10.8.0.1`.
+  * Append `listen-address=127.0.0.1, 10.8.0.1`.
-		* By editing this the DNS server is listening to queries from your network AND your OpenVPN connected devices.
+		* By adding this the DNS server is listening to queries from your network AND your OpenVPN connected devices.

 4. Enabling DNSSEC.
 	1. Use this [script](https://github.com/simonclausen/dnscrypt-autoinstall) to install DNSproxy
 		* I suggest using a resolver that supports DNSSEC
 	2. Edit the DNScrypt daemon configuration file with `sudo nano /etc/systemd/system/dnscrypt-autoinstall.conf`
 		*	Change the port `53` in `DNSCRYPT_LOCALPORT=53` and `DNSCRYPT_LOCALPORT2=53` to a chosen free port of your choice.
 Mine is `5353`.
-	3. Edit the dnsmasq configuration files with `sudo nano /etc/dnsmasq.d/01-pihole.conf`.
+	3. Edit the dnsmasq configuration files with `sudo nano /etc/dnsmasq.conf`.
 		* Remove all lines similar to `server=<RANDOM_DNS_SERVER>`.
 		* Append following lines:
 			* `server=127.0.0.1#5353`